SubStrider/softovac/README.md

 If this remains a SPA, add new views in app/views folder using Pug templates

 ## Contributing
-Additions to the code base will be done with the help of proper versioning, use of bug / feature branches as mentioned [here](//nvie.com/posts/a-successful-git-branching-model/)
+Additions to the code base will be done with the help of proper versioning, use of bug / feature branches as mentioned [here](//nvie.com/posts/a-successful-git-branching-model/).
+Updates / revisions can be seen [here](CHANGELOG.mg)

 Only when a build passes, the dev shall send a coverage report and create a pull request.